 All these elements from; competition analysis, reverse engineering what already works in an industry, cross-vertical aligning (taking something that works in one industry and moving it into another), content exploring and more allow us to build a content topic that we know before even starting will result in links from press, authority media and multiple dozens of site owners worldwide.

-Selecting the specific content medium to be used and integrating this into a design & development plan.
-Part 1.2 runs alongside stage 2 entirely as content development can take between 14-30 days depending on the size and scope of the project, although in many cases the content development phase does take less than 10 days.
+This stage involves the actual selection and design of the content asset in question.
+Selecting the specific single content medium to be used and integrating this into a design & development plan.
+Part 1.2 runs alongside stage 2 entirely as content development can take between 14-30 days depending on the size and scope of the project.

-Once the content is being produced we move onto stage 2 & the prospecting, initial outreach & rapport building strategies.
+Once the content is being produced we move onto stage 2 & the prospecting, initial outreach & rapport building strategies explained below.

-Stage 2 involves finding the specific people & sites that would be the perfect fit for our piece of content.
+Stage 2 involves finding the specific link opportunities (both websites and individuals) that would be the perfect fit for our piece of content.
 This may be the site itself but what generally works better is finding specific writers, influencers, journalists and bloggers who are respected in an industry.

-During stage 2 we also build out paid advertising campaigns as part of the link building strategy itself.
-Without getting into too much depth as the full blog post is linked above, this simply involves getting the initial word out on Facebook, Instagram & other paid advertising channels for three core reasons.
+During stage 2 we also build out micro-paid advertising campaigns as part of the digital PR and link building strategy itself.
+Without getting into too much depth as the full blog post is linked above, this simply involves getting the initial word out on Facebook, Instagram & other paid advertising channels for five core reasons.

 Stage 2.1 involves prospecting the non-media list.
 What this means is the potential sources, influencers and bloggers that are not on larger news-based sites, but instead own their own web properties.
 This may be specific bloggers in an industry, specific articles that are highly aligned to our content piece or even just websites that are smaller in size and authority but are extremely relevant to what we are building.

-A very resource intensive part to the campaign, the media list development stage involves determining the best journalists and mainstream influencers to reach out to and more importantly why and how to do so.
+The media list development stage involves determining the best journalists and mainstream influencers to reach out to and more importantly, why and how to do so.

 Our outreach works because we spend an incredible amount of time personalising our outreach strategies to each individual journalist and not simply sending generic emails to thousands of unrefined prospects.
 We want to build relationships and rapport with these contacts, building longer term relationships which we can leverage into the future for existing and new clients.
 This adds value to both the journalist and to the client.

-The entire goal of stage 2 is to prospect and build rapport with relevant contacts which we can get in touch with at a later date, once our specific content has been completed from stage 1.
+The entire goal of stage 2 is to prospect and build rapport with relevant contacts which we can re-approach at a later stage, once our specific content has been completed.

 This is a very different way of working than more time-sensitive link building campaigns, which is why we run other link building strategies alongside our core digital PR campaign (stage 3.1).